cloudmesh/classes/README.rst

 When working with git, do not forget to set it up properly.
 Often users seem to forget the following important commands to initialize it::

-  $ git config --global user.name "John Doe"
+  $ git config --global user.name "Albert Zweistein"
-  $ git config --global user.email johndoe@example.com
+  $ git config --global user.email albert.zweistein@gmail.com

 Developing
 ==========